St John Ambulance Turangi makes progress leap with KCT funds

 “The decision to pass on a major share of the Trusts’ income to St John Ambulance Turangi has taken significant fundraising pressure off the Turangi community.”

 Fraser Lake agrees; “Our committee, like many others around the country, is tasked with the responsibility of raising all the money to build earthquake proof garaging for our ambulances.
-Without the fantastic support of KCEPT, we believe that fundraising efforts would have taken years.”
+Without the fantastic support of KCT, we believe that fundraising efforts would have taken years.”

-In past years, KCEPT has passed a major share of its income to consumer beneficiaries by way of a credit on their Lines Company accounts.
+In past years, KCT has passed a major share of its income to consumer beneficiaries by way of a credit on their Lines Company accounts.
 The funds given to St John Ambulance, Turangi are in lieu of a credit to consumer beneficiaries in the Turangi area in 2020.